jmfrancklab/pyspecdata/doc/_build/html/_sources/notebook.rst.txt

     to store the context in which the code is called -- *i.e.*, from within python *vs.* from the command line.)

+5. It's assumed that your latex files are stored in a "notebook directory."
+    In some cases, during the first run, an explanatory error will appear -- just follow the instructions.

 Running the notebook
 --------------------